adityamulik/portfolio_new/README.md

 # Aditya Mulik Portfolio WebApp!

-This project is created using ReactJS & Modern JavaScript displaying my repertoire in the field of technology.
+This project is created using ReactJS & Modern JavaScript as well as jQuery displaying my repertoire in the field of technology.

 ## Demo: